MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 A prop account is judged after the trade, not only during the trade.
 The platform must help the trader see the path: order, size, stop, result, rule state and payout readiness.

-The strongest beginner setup is boring: clear platform, few tools, written risk rules, visible order history and no automation until the account framework is understood.
+The strongest beginner setup is boring: clear platform, few tools, written risk rules, visible order history and no automation unless the account framework explicitly allows it.

-This is also why why traders fail prop firm evaluations belongs in a platform decision.
+This is also why why traders fail prop firm challenges belongs in a platform decision.
 A platform does not fail the challenge.
 The trader’s repeated behaviour on that platform does.

 Choose MT5 first if you are a beginner, especially with AIFO.
 Choose MT4 only if your prop firm supports it and your MT4 workflow is already tested.
-Choose cTrader if your edge needs DOM, fast order management or cBot development.
+Choose cTrader if your edge needs DOM, fast order management or cBot development and the firm’s rules allow that workflow.

 Do not pick a platform because it looks faster or more familiar.
 Pick the one that makes risk, history and rule-sensitive actions easiest to control.